olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part2.md

 it will then proxy the requests through Tor to a public DoH resolver.
 This was a dead end: Firefox requires DoH hosts to be HTTPS (and in fact, this reuqirement comes directly from [RFC 8484, Section 5][rfc/8484/5]).

 I can't get a valid certificate for localhost.
+Maybe I could have gotten one for some other public domain name, that pointed to 127.0.0.1, but not only is this [not recommended][le/localhost], it means that everybody who wants to set up something like this would need their own domain name.
 I also considered doing this with a [proxy auto configuration][mdn/pac] (PAC) script, but I couldn't make Firefox use it.

 The only way I got Firefox to accept my custom DoH server was to set it up on a publicly available host, with a domain name and a